-We understand, it’s exciting to launch a new campaign and you want to see it in action.
-We’ve been doing this whole design and marketing thing ourselves for a while now and even we still excited to see our work out in the world!
+We understand it’s exciting to launch a new campaign and you want to see it in action.
+We’ve been doing this whole design and marketing thing ourselves for a while now and even we are still excited to see our work out in the world!

 The reality is that with the way search engine marketing works, it’s not necessarily a bad thing if you can’t pull up your ad yourself.
-In fact, it goes to show that the precise targeting is working as it’s supposed to.
+It goes to show that the precise targeting is working as it’s supposed to.